 Ford Windstar owners have reported 13 problems related to gasoline fuel system (under the gasoline fuel system category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford Windstar based on all problems reported for the Windstar.

 The contact owns a 1995 Ford Windstar.
 The contact stated that gasoline fuel was leaking from under the vehicle.
 The failure was not diagnosed nor was the vehicle repaired.
 The manufacturer was notified of the failure and stated that the VIN was not included in NHTSA recall campaign number: 99v309000 (fuel system, gasoline).
 The approximate failure mileage was 110,000.